laaksomavrick/devblog/content/blog/running-rails-system-tests-in-github-actions/index.md

   run: rspec
 ```

+The `IS_CI` environment variable lets us toggle between using the headless driver and not.
+This allows us to still see the browser during local runs of the system test suite, which can help with authoring and debugging the tests.
+You can explore the surrounding code in [one of my hobby projects](https://github.com/laaksomavrick/ownyourday.ca/blob/main/spec/support/capybara.rb).

 ## A bug I encountered

-While trying to invoke `rspec` in my Github Actions environment, the following error occurred for each system test:
+While trying to invoke `rspec` in my GitHub Actions environment, the following error occurred for each system test:

 ```
 Selenium::WebDriver::Error::UnknownError: